Institute F.C.: Return of Paul Kee, promotions and relegations (2010–present)

 Following the resignation of John Quigg on 3 August 2019 after just two matches in charge; Sean Connor was appointed as first team manager a month later, on 14 September, with the club yet to win a game in the 2019–20 season.
-In a season which was severely impacted by the Covid-19 pandemic, Institute were relegated following an NIFL decision to go ahead with promotion and relegation, despite the curtailment of the season with 7 matches remaining.
+In a season which was severely impacted by the COVID-19 pandemic, Institute were relegated following an NIFL decision to go ahead with promotion and relegation, despite the curtailment of the season with 7 matches remaining.
 The club appealed the decision to no avail; having been bottom of the table, but just 3 points adrift of 11th-placed Warrenpoint Town.
-Prior to the pandemic, Institute had reached the NIFL League Cup semi-final for the first time in the history of the club, where a 2-0 defeat to Crusaders was the result.
+Prior to the pandemic, Institute had reached the NIFL League Cup semi-final for the first time in the history of the club, where a 2–0 defeat to Crusaders was the result.

-Following a season without football below NIFL Premiership level in Northern Ireland, due to the pandemic; the club returned to playing competitively - now in the NIFL Championship - at the beginning of the 2021-22 season.
+Following a season without football below NIFL Premiership level in Northern Ireland, due to the pandemic; the club returned to playing competitively - now in the NIFL Championship - at the beginning of the 2021–22 season.
 Three heavy defeats to start the season saw the reign of Sean Connor come to an end on 17 August 2021, with former first team coach and assistant manager; Brian Donaghey appointed as the new manager days later, on 25 August.
 The season ended with Institute placed 9th, after a disappointing campaign which saw them exit the Irish Cup (to intermediate club Portstewart) and League Cup (due to fielding an ineligible player vs PSNI) both at the earliest hurdle and the North West Senior Cup after a 2-1 semi-final defeat to Ballinamallard United.

+The 2022–23 season saw the resignation of manager, Brian Donaghey in April 2023, one game before the season's end, where the club finished 11th place in the Championship after a run of just 2 wins from their last 21 matches.

+Eddie Seydak oversaw the final league match as caretaker manager before Kevin Deery returned as manager in June 2023.